apache/systemds/docs/python-performance-test.md

 - Matrix size to 10,000 rows and 100 columns.
 - Execution mode `singlenode`.
 - Operation modes `data-gen`, `train` and `predict` in sequence.
 - Matrix type set to `all`.
-Which will generate `dense` or / and `sparse` matrices for all relevant algorithms.
+Which will generate `dense`, `sparse` matrices for all relevant algorithms.

 ### Examples
 Some examples of SystemML performance test with arguments shown below: